 What is Child Protection and Permanency (CP&P)?
-2 What is Resource Family Care?
+What is Pasource Family Care?
 Who comprises the CP&P Resource Family Team?
-2

-CHILDREN IN CARE

-How and when does visitation occur between children and their families?
+CHILDREN IN CARE How and when does visitation occur between children and their families?
 Do visits occur with siblings and extended family members?
-4 How does confidentiality apply to the children in my care?
-4 What consents am I authorized to give for a child in my care?
+How does confidentiality apply to the children in my care?
+What consents am I authorized to give for a child in my care?
 What is the Resource Parent Identification Letter?
-5 What can I expect regarding board, clothing payments and payment procedures?
-5 Are their tax benefits to being a resource parent?
+What can I expect regarding board, clothing payments and payment procedures?
+Are their tax benefits to being a resource parent?
 What information and resources do I need to know about adolescents?
 What is Siblings in Best Settings (SIBS) Program?
-8 What is Siblings in Best Settings (SIBS) Program?
-8 What is my educational responsibility for a child in placement?
-9 What does Tabitha's Law mean for me?
-10 What are expectations regarding babysitting?
-10 What is expected of me regarding transportation?
-What do I need to know regarding bicycle helmets?
-11 Can a child in my care participate in family vacations and trips?
-11 What is a Life Book?
-11 What are appropriate methods of discipline?
+What is my educational responsibility for a child in placement?
+What does Tabitha's Law mean for me?
+What are expectations regarding babysitting?
+What is expected of me regarding transportation?1 What do I need to know regarding bicycle helmets?1 Can a child in my care participate in family vacations and trips?1 What is a Life Book?1 What are appropriate methods of discipline?
 What happens if I move?
-12 What happens if I move?
-12 What occurs if a child returns to resource family care?
-13
+What occurs if a child returns to resource family care?
+HEALTH CARE What is Medicaid?
+Can I consent to routine and emergency medical treatment?
+What are the Child Health Units?
+Can I administer psychotropic medication to a child in my care?14 How do I obtain mental health services for a child in my care?
+When should children be immunized?
+Who is eligible for the Women, Infants, & Children (WIC) Program?
+CP&P POLICY & PRACTICE What are DCF Policies?
+What are External and Internal Case Reviews?
+What is the Case Practice Model?1 What are Family Team Meetings and who attends them?
+How can I resolve an issue with CP&P?
+What occurs if someone makes a complaint about a Resource Parent?
+Is there a liability program for resource parents? what are the licensing requirements for my resource nome?
+FOSTER AND ADOPTIVE FAMILY SERVICES (FAFS) Who is FAFS?
+What training does FAFS provide?20 ADODTION ADOPTION Are Passaures Parante able to adopt?
+Are Resource Parents able to adopt?
+RECRUITMENT How can I help recruit additional resource families?2 TRIBUTE Special thanks to our Resource Families